Horror Movie Blog > Horror Movie Reviews > Child's Play Review

 What's your memories of the first Child's Play movie?
 Are you a fan of the mental doll and his killing sprees?
 Reach out to me on my Twitter , Instagram or Facebook.

-Want to check out some other reviews?
+Want to check out some other horror film content?

 5 Hidden gem slasher horror movies to watch